-Level II Fieldwork is that portion of the student's educational program which is designated for full-time occupational therapy training in the clinical or community setting.
-During these experiences, the student will engage in evaluation, planning, implementation and integrating didactic knowledge occupational therapy programs in collaboration with other disciplines within the health care facility and the community.
+Level II Fieldwork is designated for full-time training with a licensed occupational therapist fieldwork educator in the clinical or community setting.
+During these experiences, the student will engage in evaluation, treatment planning and implementation while integrating didactic knowledge with clinical learning and interdisciplinary practice.
+The goal of which is entry-level competence in that setting.